cloverinteractive/boilerplate/README.md

 ### Redux

-You're app may not need redux, in fact with the new context API and react hooks to you should be able to plug that need, that said setting up
-Redux for apps that needed it for one reason or the other was a repetitive task that often took time, for that reason we've added a preconfigured store and some sample actions/reducers for you to play with.
+Your app may not need redux, in fact with the new context API and react hooks you should be able to plug that need, that said setting up *redux* for apps that needed it for one reason or another, was a repetitive task that often took time.
+For that reason we've added a preconfigured store and some sample actions/reducers for you to play with.

 ### Run eslint